nickmancari/cog/README.md

 <br>

 # A Command Line Tool:
-<p>Cog is a tool to replace folders of one-line bash scripts.
-You can condense folders of scripts into one cog file and use the Cog tool to run the one-liners instead.
+<p>Qic is a tool to replace folders of one-line bash scripts.
+You can condense folders of scripts into one cog file and use the Qic tool to run the one-liners instead.
 A great way to organize common commands and processes.</p>

 <br>